kubermatic/kubermatic/docs/proposals/container-registry-credentials-per-usercluster.md

 ### Current state

-Currently it's possible to set `spec.imagePullSecret` in the `KubermaticConfiguration`.
+Currently, it's possible to set `spec.imagePullSecret` in the `KubermaticConfiguration`.
 The dockerconfig-json defined on this key is used in the Kubermatic Operator where the master- and the seed-controller create a `dockerconfigjson`-secret respectively.
-When creating the deployments for KKP master and seed components this secret gets referenced as `imagePullSecret` in all of their podspecs.
+When creating the deployments for KKP master and seed components this secret gets referenced as `imagePullSecret` in all of their pod specs.

-This dockerconfig has no effect on anything running on the user clusters, so currently KKP does not offer a way to manage container registry credentials to be used by KKP internal components, KKP addons nor user deployed applications by default.
+This dockerconfig has no effect on anything running on the user clusters, so currently KKP does not offer a way to manage container registry credentials to be used by KKP internal components, KKP Addons nor user deployed applications by default.

 ### Proposed feature